plaited/plaited/docs/playbook/00-introduction.md

 ## Feedback

 What about state we might ask?
-When we build are apps using `bProgram` the state of an object is  is implicitly managed.
+When we build apps using `bProgram` the state of an object is implicitly managed.
 Our `bProgram` orchestrates the manipulations we can apply to one or more object in a natural manner.
 This is possible because of the `bProgram` `feedback` method.

-The `feedback` method takes an `Action` parameter which is an object string key function pairs.
+The `feedback` method takes an `Action` parameter which is an object of string key function pairs.
 Each Action function takes a detail which is provided to it by an `BPEvent` who's type is the same as the key(name) of the action function.

 ---